open-mpi/ompi-tests-public/events/README.md

 ## Event Callback and Read Data Example
 The events_example.c file has been provided as an example of registering an event callback and reading event data.
+It can be used with the Open MPI '--mca pml ob1' mpiexec flags to generate MPI_T Event callback behavior and confirm callback functionality.

+## Known Open MPI MPI_T Event test failures

+- MPI_T_event_handle_free : user_data is not accessible in callback function
+- MPI_T_event_handle_set_info, MPI_T_event_callback_set_info : keys are not added to Info objects

+## Possible Additional Tests

+- MPI_T_event_set_dropped_handler : Functionality is not currently implemented for dropped events in Open MPI, but a test to co nfirm that the dropped handler is called could be useful.

 ## Test Suite And MPI Implementations